The 20+ Sales Coaching Metrics You Should Measure for Effective Skill Coaching

 Measuring the impact of your skill coaching

 Seeing all of these metrics in one list can be a bit overwhelming.
 We recommend starting small.
 Focus on 2-3 top skills for your direct reports and start tracking a handful of metrics for each of these skills to gauge where individuals are excelling or where they may need some focused skill coaching.
 Then, you can continue tracking these metrics over time to determine the effectiveness of your coaching and add additional metrics to track.
-All of these skills should be measured against larger KPIs and business goals of your reports, like:

 • Revenue generation